blue-triangle-tech/btt-swift-sdk/README.md

 BlueTriangle.endTimer(timer)
 ```

-For timers that are associated with checkout, create a `PurchaseConfirmation` object and pass that along with the timer to `BlueTriangle.endTimer()`
+For timers that are associated with checkout, create a `PurchaseConfirmation` object to pass along with the timer to `BlueTriangle.endTimer(_:purchaseConfirmation:)`:

 ```swift
 timer.end()